Scalingo/terraform-provider-encrypted/README.md

 * ENCRYPTION_KEY (required): Value of the encryption key
 * EDITOR (optional, default: 'nvim') program used to edit the encrypted files
+* EDITOR_ARGUMENTS (optional, default: '') program arguments used to edit the encrypted files

 Usage: